 Google announces 'Project Astra,' a GPT-4o-like AI agent that understands video and audio and answers questions

-At the developer event 'Google I/O' held on May 14, 2024 local time, Google announced ' Project Astra (Astra) ', an AI agent that understands video and audio and answers questions in real time.
+At the developer event 'Google I/O' held on May 14, 2024 local time, Google announced ' Project Astra (Astra) ', an AI agent that can understand video and audio and answer questions in real time.
 In fact, a demo video has been released in which users ask Astra various questions about things they have photographed with their smartphone and smartglasses cameras.

 Google Gemini updates: Flash 1.5, Gemma 2 and Project Astra